 The 2006 film version of Arsène Lupin, starring Kristin Scott Thomas as the Femme Fatale who interacts with the title character, has never been released in the U.S. for unknown reasons.
 However, Warner Brothers did release the movie on DVD in Canada with English subtitles.

 F.W.
 Murnau's silent arthouse classic Sunrise (which won Best Picture, back when there were two Best Picture categories) was only available through mail-order in the United States.
-This release has gone out of print and commands a pretty penny on eBay and Amazon.
+That release went out of print and commands a pretty penny on eBay and Amazon.
 The only places that it is in print are in two box sets (one is a box set of early Oscar winners from Fox Studios which despite costing under $30 is still pretty hard to come by.
-The second is a handsome set of films by Murnau and Frank Borzage...which commands a price of over $200).
+The second is a handsome set of films by Murnau and Frank Borzage...which commands a price of over $200), or a 2009 Blu-Ray from Eureka Entertainment (part of their 'Masters Of Cinema' line).
 An interested viewer might be better off tracking it down on Turner Classic Movies these days.

 This is not uncommon with silent films in general.
 Some films get poor-quality DVD distributions, others never see the light of day.
 Some of these films are also registered with the National Film Registry.
 Good luck finding The Wind or The Crowd on a format that isn't Laser Disc or VHS.